Emotions Anonymous

-Emotions Anonymous (EA) is a twelve-step program for recovery from mental and emotional illness.
-It is modeled after Alcoholics Anonymous.
+Emotions Anonymous (EA) is a twelve-step program for recovery from mental and emotional illness, modeled after Alcoholics Anonymous (AA).
 Founded in 1971, it is a self-help organization that offers peer support to people experiencing a wide range of emotional and mental health challenges, including depression, anxiety, grief, anger, and relationship problems.
-The program follows the same twelve steps and twelve traditions as other recovery programs, with adaptations focusing on emotional well-being rather than substance addiction.
+The program follows the same Twelve Steps and Twelve Traditions as other recovery programs, with adaptations focusing on emotional well-being rather than substance addiction.

 Emotions Anonymous operates through local support groups that meet regularly across numerous countries worldwide, providing a space where members can share their experiences and work toward emotional sobriety in a confidential environment.
 The organization is self-supporting through member contributions and publishes literature to assist in the recovery process.
 There are approximately 300 Emotions Anonymous groups active in the United States and another 300 around the world in 30 countries.

 History

-Marion Flesch (July 24, 1911 – October 10, 2004) is responsible for creating the groups that would later become known as Emotions Anonymous.
-Marion was a graduate of St. Cloud State Teachers College (now St. Cloud State University) and at various times worked as a teacher, secretary, clerk, accountant, bookkeeper and office manager.
+Marion Flesch (July 24, 1911–October 10, 2004) is responsible for creating the groups that would later become known as Emotions Anonymous.
+Flesch was a graduate of St. Cloud State Teachers College (now St. Cloud State University) and at various times worked as a teacher, secretary, clerk, accountant, bookkeeper and office manager.
 Later in life she became a certified chemical dependency counselor through the University of Minnesota and started work on a master's degree, but stopped at age 80 due to health concerns.
-Marion originally went to Al-Anon meetings at the advice of a friend to help cope with panic attacks.
-Later Marion learned of another twelve-step program, Neurotics Anonymous and she started the first such meeting in Minnesota held April 13, 1966, at the Merriam Park Community Center in St. Paul.
-Neurotics Anonymous grew quickly in Minnesota, and by fall of 1966 there were thirty active groups in the state.
+Flesch originally went to Al-Anon meetings on the advice of a friend to help cope with panic attacks.
+Later she learned of another twelve-step program, Neurotics Anonymous (NA), and she started the first such meeting in Minnesota on April 13, 1966, at the Merriam Park Community Center in St. Paul.
+NA grew quickly in Minnesota, and by fall of 1966 there were 30 active groups in the state.

-Differences developed between the Minnesota groups and the central offices of Neurotics Anonymous.
-The Minnesota Intergroup Association separated from Neurotics Anonymous on July 6, 1971.
-After unsuccessful attempts to reconcile differences with Neurotics Anonymous, the Minnesota groups later adopted the name Emotions Anonymous.
+Differences developed between the Minnesota groups and the central offices of NA.
+The Minnesota Intergroup Association separated from NA on July 6, 1971.
+After unsuccessful attempts to reconcile differences with NA, the Minnesota groups later adopted the name Emotions Anonymous.
 They wrote to Alcoholics Anonymous World Services for permission to use the Twelve Steps and Twelve Traditions.
-Permissions were eventually granted.
-Emotions Anonymous officially filed articles of incorporation on July 22, 1971.
+Permissions were eventually granted and EA officially filed articles of incorporation on July 22, 1971.